unfrm/posts/blog/Deploying-Python-web-apps-with-nginx-and-Gunicorn/Deploying Python web apps with nginx and Gunicorn.md

 sudo chmod u+x /etc/sv/testapp/run
 ```

-Now let's create a symlink so that runit can start it properly:
+Now we need to create a symlink, so that runit can start it properly:

 ```
 sudo ln -s /etc/sv/testapp /etc/service/testapp